 Google also punishes for publishing low-quality or plagiarized content or adding too many keywords to text.
 You must make sure that all keywords look natural in the text and your content carries value for users.

 To see the full list of manual actions as well as how to fix them, visit the Search Console Help Center.

 Let’s look closer at hacked content issues.
 In simple words, hacked content is any information placed on your site without your permission.
 Hackers may either inject malicious text into existing posts or add new pages.
 Sometimes, they do it using CSS or HTML, so it gets harder to spot.
-One of the most common cases of content hacking is adding code that redirects users to unwanted spammy pages, which might be betting platforms, adult, or other grey-niche websites.
+One of the most common cases of content hacking is adding code that redirects users to unwanted spammy pages, which might be betting platforms, adult, or other gray-niche websites.

 You should regularly monitor the Security Issues report to keep your site safe.
 If any of your pages are affected, you’ll see the list of security issues at the top of the report.
 Otherwise, you’ll see the message “No issues detected” and a green check mark.

 Legacy tools are those that haven’t yet been implemented in the new Google Search Console.
 Most of them have been removed altogether, but as of the end of October 2022, Web Tools is still around.

 In this section, you will find tools that can help to improve your site’s structure and to enhance the quality of user experience.
 They include Ad Experience, Abusive Experience and Notifications Reports, Testing Tools, and Other Resources listed below.